THE JA QUALITY ASSURANCE GUIDE

 Incorrect Prong Angle

-the result of an error in workmanship.
+of an error in workmanship.

 Prongs Too Low